threefoldtecharchive/0-templates/templates/web_gateway/README.md

 - `nics`: list of nics used for the traefik, coredns and etcd containers
 - `traefikNode`: the id of the node to deploy traefik on
 - `corednsNode`: the id of the node to deploy coredns on
-- `etcdWatch`: traefik configuration to watch changes in Traefik web.
-Defaults to True.

 Nic:
 - `id`: vxlan or vlan id or zerotier network id